griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 **Be intentional**

+* As Remote First will raise more questions - what problems are you trying to solve?

 * It's about being in control - otherwise you are simply a [minion](http://www.minionsmovie.com/minions.html).

 * When the predominate method of working is online it should be apparent when the team absolutley needs to meet in person.